 This increase seen in 2015 is both inspiring and exciting for the town of Berkeley.
 The first time the Monarchs have been spotted in large numbers in the Aquatic Park.
 In the future, the Aquatic Park may become one of the Popular locations for scientists hoping to study the orange and black beauties.

-This will dependent on what happens in the future; there’s never a guarantee of the butterflies returning, but it is standard practice for generations to locate to the same areas their ancestors did.
+This will depend on what happens in the future; there’s never a guarantee of the butterflies returning, but it is standard practice for generations to locate to the same areas their ancestors did.
 It’s also uncertain if their visit to the Berkeley would be a temporary rest stop on their flight Southward.
 If this would be their Winter getaway until they returned to their place of origin in the Spring.